 Instrumental Music Lessons

 The orchestra is currently made up of East Otago High School students learn and play orchestral instruments.
-It is conducted by Mr. Brusse, with the assistance of Mrs Wark.
-It is held every Wednesday in the music room.
+It is conducted by Mr. Brusse.
+It is held every Monday in the Music Room

 This is held during lunchtime and is available to all students who enjoy dancing.